 From the material gathered Lucy and Izzie are create monologues, duologues and live compositions for actors and musicians to perform.
 They hope this piece will reflect the many faces and voices of our beloved but maddening capital city.

-Also this spring, we are supporting the development of six extraordinary new projects as part of our annual Starting Blocks scheme.
+Also in Spring 2017, we are supporting the development of six extraordinary new projects as part of our annual Starting Blocks scheme.
 Details on those can be found here.